 Make a doctor’s appointment after you talk to your partner.
-Make sure that you tell your practitioner that you are wanting to get pregnant and that you want to make sure you are healthy enough to get pregnant.
+Make sure that you tell your practitioner that you want to get pregnant and that you want to make sure you are healthy enough to get pregnant.

-My OBGYN put me on prenatals at my pre-pregnancy checkup.
-She said that it was to make sure that my body had enough of the appropriate vitamins prior to getting pregnant.
+My OBGYN put me on prenatal at my pre-pregnancy checkup to assist in getting pregnant.
+She said that it was to make sure that my body had enough of the appropriate vitamins before getting pregnant.

 Stop birth control

-Once you have talked to your partner and decided that you are both on the same page, and checked with your doctor that you are healthy enough to get pregnant, then it is time to stop taking your birth control.
+Once you have talked to your partner and decided that you are both on the same page and checked with your doctor that you are healthy enough to get pregnant, it is time to stop taking your birth control.

-I want to note here that depending on the birth control you were using, you may not get pregnant right away.
-Some women take up to 12 months after stopping birth control before their cycles return back to normal and it may take up to 12 months after that before getting pregnant.
+I want to note here that you may not get pregnant right away, depending on the birth control you were using.
+Some women take up to 12 months after stopping birth control before their cycles return to normal, and it may take up to 12 months after that before getting pregnant.

 Start tracking your cycle

-Tracking your menstrual cycle can alert you to underlying problems that may have been masked by your birth control.
+Tracking your menstrual cycle can alert you to underlying problems that may have been masked by your birth control and slow down getting pregnant.
 I recommend tracking your periods, your daily basal body temperature, and your cervical mucus.
 Paying attention to your fertility signs will alert you when your ovulation returns after birth control and will allow you to start trying to get pregnant.

 Smoking is not healthy, whether you are trying to get pregnant or not.
-When I told my OBGYN that I vaped with the lowest level of nicotine (3mg), she told me to just try to reduce my use if I couldn’t quit.
+When I told my OBGYN that I vaped with the lowest nicotine level (3mg), she told me just to try to reduce my use if I couldn’t quit.

 The average cigarette contains around 12 milligrams of nicotine.
 However, the mg of nicotine in cigarettes can range from 8 milligrams all the way up to more than 24 milligrams, depending on the strength.

 Nicotine use during trying to conceive can cause lesser quality eggs.
-Nicotine exposure during pregnancy, whether from smoking cigarettes, or nicotine patches and e-cigarettes, increases risk of sudden infant death syndrome.
+Nicotine exposure during pregnancy, whether from smoking cigarettes or nicotine patches and e-cigarettes, increases the risk of sudden infant death syndrome.

-Researchers at University College London (UCL) studied the issue of vaping and fertility, and they found that beyond the worries of nicotine and additives, the flavoring in ‘vape juice’, a mixture of water, food grade flavoring, a choice of nicotine levels or zero nicotine, and propylene glycol or vegetable glycerin can affect sperm.
-The study found that vape juices greatly diminished fertility: bubblegum flavor killed off cells in the testicles and the cinnamon flavored vape juice negatively impacted sperm motility (how sperm moves and swims).
+Researchers at University College London (UCL) studied the issue of vaping and fertility, and they found that beyond the worries of nicotine and additives, the flavouring in ‘vape juice’, a mixture of water, food-grade flavouring, a choice of nicotine levels or zero nicotine, and propylene glycol or vegetable glycerin can affect sperm.
+The study found that vape juices greatly diminished fertility: bubblegum flavour killed off cells in the testicles.
+The cinnamon-flavoured vape juice negatively impacted sperm motility (how sperm moves and swims).